philips-software/roslyn-analyzers/README.md

 Enabling a new rule on a legacy codebase can be daunting.
 Some rules (e.g., Avoid Duplicate Code, Avoid Static Classes) support configuration and whitelisting - again via the .editorconfig.

+# Still on Visual Studio 2017?

+If you are still working with Visual Studio 2017, use the 1.0.x versions of the analyzers.